|

 marveled

-that this undermined victim had the power to perform this motion.
+that this undermined victim

 These two Horn Worms are in the